Team-Grace/devgrace/docs/prepareDocs/en/utils/format/extractNumber.md

 # extractNumber

-Function that returns a string stripped of all characters except numbers when `string` is entered.
+A function that returns a string stripped of all characters except numbers when `string` is entered.

 <br />